sahglie/sns_utils/README.md

 ### Grep Baseline Perf

-The following grep commands try to match only IPv6 addresses using the same regex as the addrex utility
+The following grep commands try to match only IPv6 and IPv4 addresses using the same regex as the addrex utility

 xlarge.log is 5GB with 50 million lines